lambdaone-io/lambdaone-io.github.io/source/about/index.md

 Assen is a software development contractor with professional experience of more than 20 years.
 He is fascinated by the power that mathematical foundations of the functional programming give to software engineering practice.
-His is interested in software architecture, domain driven design and functional programming.
+He is interested in software architecture, domain driven design and functional programming.

 * [LinkedIn](https://www.linkedin.com/in/kolov/)
 * [Twitter](https://twitter.com/kolov)